-Over the past 20 years, I’ve been asked many times, how much does a website cost?
-I get this question almost on a daily basis.
-So I figured I would share my opinions to help both web designers and customers looking for a new website or a website re-design.
+Over the past 20 years, I’ve often been asked how much a website costs.
+I get this question almost daily.
+So I figured I would share my opinions to help web designers and customers looking for a new website or a website re-design.

-There is no solid price guide because it’s like asking how much does a painting cost?
-There are so many factors, which will determine how much a firm or freelancer will charge to build a new website or redesign your current one, but here are some rough estimates based on my experience.
+There is no solid price guide because it’s like asking, How much does a painting cost?
+There are so many factors that will determine how much a firm or freelancer will charge to build a new website or redesign your current one, but here are some rough estimates based on my experience.